 A company strike off procedure can be instigated by directors of limited companies if they wish to close a business.
-In this case it is known as a voluntary strike off and is actioned by the company directors applying to Companies House to have their company removed from the Companies Register via the submission of a DS01 form.
+In this case it is known as a voluntary strike off and is actioned by the company directors applying to Companies House to have their company removed from the Companies Register via the submission of a DS01 form or by completing the strike off process online.
 If the rules are followed correctly, this can be quite a simple process; however the vital parameter for a voluntary strike off is that the company must be solvent, with no outstanding debts.

 Once the DS01 form is filed, and the basic details have been checked by Companies House, a notice will be published in the London, Edinburgh or Belfast Gazette (depending on the country in which the company was registered; Welsh companies are published in the London Gazette) of the intention to strike-off.
 The purpose of the notice is to give any interested parties the chance to object to the dissolution of the company.
 If a valid objection to the company strike-off is then received then the procedure will be suspended pending further investigation.